haggman/diabetes-demo/README.md

 ### Step 8: Setup Python Environment

+Note: the next three steps may also be accomplished by running `source 3_setup_python.sh`

 1. Switch back to the Cloud Shell terminal then create and activate a Python virtual environment:
 ```bash
 python3 -m venv venv